tswow/tswow/.github/ISSUE_TEMPLATE/bug_report_ac.md

 ---
 name: Bug report (AzerothCore)
 about: Create a report to help us improve.
 Select this if you're using AzerothCore.
+If unsure, the core you're using is TrinityCore by default.
 title: ''
 labels: 'bug,azerothcore'
 assignees: ''